-The Fund for European Aid to the Most Deprived (FEAD) supports EU countries' actions to provide material assistance to the most deprived.
+The Fund for European Aid to the Most Deprived (FEAD) supports EU countries' actions to provide food and/or basic material assistance to the most deprived.

 This includes food, clothing and other essential items for personal use, e.g. shoes, soap and shampoo.

 Material assistance needs to go hand in hand with social inclusion measures, such as guidance and support to help people out of poverty.

 National authorities may also support non-material assistance to the most deprived people, to help them integrate better into society.

 FEAD support will help people take their first steps out of poverty and social exclusion.

 FEAD will help the most deprived people by addressing their most basic needs, which is a precondition for them to be able to get a job or follow a training course such as those supported by the European Social Fund (ESF).

 Addressing the social impact of the coronavirus crisis

 In May 2020, the Commission proposed further amendments to the Common Provisions Regulation and the FEAD Regulation, in response to the COVID-19 outbreak and growing needs.
 These amendments make available for the years 2020, 2021 and 2022 additional resources for the FEAD, as part of the increased resources to cohesion policy under the EU budget 2014-2020.